 May 1: Summer faculty-led program fee deadline (may be deferred to financial aid, if applicable).

 Late registration for summer study abroad courses is generally not permitted.
-Late registration causes delays and challenges with processing financial aid awards and making summer tuition payments.
+Late registration causes delays and challenges with making summer tuition payments.
+Financial aid students who do not register April 14-25 will NOT receive summer financial aid.
 Students who register late must register themselves or designate another individual to act as a proxy to facilitate the late registration process.
 Study Abroad does not have resources to act as a proxy for students who need to process late registration paperwork.

 Failure to Register

 Students must be registered by the end of access period 1 in order to use funds from the Office of Student Financial Services to go abroad.
 Only students with valid registration will have their aid packages recalculated before departure.
 Students who are not registered in the program’s course(s) are not eligible for financial aid or program amenities (housing, courses, activities, orientation etc…).
-Student who fail to register correctly by June 5, 2013 are effectively withdrawing from the program.
+Student who fail to register correctly are effectively will be withdrawn from the program.
 Students are still accountable for the financial responsibilities.

 Graduating seniors should note that programs offering hybrid or Affiliated Studies (AS) credit may take up to one long academic semester after the program ends for credit to post on the UT record.